ErangaOttachchige/Applied-AI-tutorials/README.md

 # Overview-of-Colaboratory-Features

 ## Overview of Colaboratory Features
-Learn about fundamental Python libraries like NumPy, Scikit-learn, and Matplotlib.
+Learn about fundamental Python libraries like NumPy, Scikit-learn, and Matplotlib..